Connector · Bring your own AI

 Add via custom MCP

-1. 01Open claude.ai in your browser and sign in.
+1. 01Open claude.ai and sign in.

 2. 02Go to Customize → Connectors (the older Settings → Connectors path still works).